junebloom/practical/README.md

-A zero-dependency progressive web app for quickly and easily practicing singing, music, speaking, etc.
+A progressive web app for quickly and easily practicing singing, music, speaking, etc.

 ## TODO